vancong68/minecraft-vulkan-clone/README.md

 - First-person controls
 - 3D spatial audio

-## Disclaimer : This is my first vibe code project and this is just for entertainment and training AI .
+## Disclaimer : I used AI , therefore, this is my first vibecoding project and this project's purposes are entertainment and training AI .
 Do not harass me or other people related to this project.
 # Special thanks and inspired to this [page](https://github.com/raphvrl/vk-minecraft-clone)

 This project is a fan-made clone created for educational purposes only.
 It is not affiliated with, endorsed by, or connected to Mojang or Microsoft in any way.